 - during physical activity.

-Blood glucose levels and role of hepatic glucose-6-phosphatase
+Blood glucose levels and hepatic glucose-6-phosphatase

 In the liver, glycogen is the storage form of glucose which is released from the molecule not as such, but in the phosphorylated form i.e. with charge, the glucose-1-phosphate (this process is called glycogenolysis).
 The phosphorylated molecule can’t freely diffuse from the cell, but in the liver it is present the enzyme glucose-6-phosphatase that hydrolyzes glucose-6-phosphate, produced from glucose-1-phosphate in the reaction catalyzed by phosphoglucomutase, to glucose (an irreversible dephosphorylation).